woodpecker-ci/woodpecker/docs/docs/02-usage/02-multi-pipeline.md

 # Multi-pipeline builds

-**NOTE: Feature is only available for Github repositories.
-Follow [this](https://github.com/woodpecker-ci/woodpecker/issues/131) issue to support further development.**
+> NOTE: This Feature is only available for Github & Gitea repositories.
+Follow [this](https://github.com/woodpecker-ci/woodpecker/issues/131) issue to support further development.

-By default, Woodpecker looks for the pipeline definition in `.drone.yml` in the project root.
+By default, Woodpecker looks for the pipeline definition in `.woodpecker.yml` in the project root.

-The Multi-Pipeline feature allows the pipeline to be splitted to several files and placed in the `.drone/` folder
+The Multi-Pipeline feature allows the pipeline to be splitted to several files and placed in the `.woodpecker/` folder

 ## Rational